KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-tutorial.md

 #### Assumptions for this Content

-This discussion is intended for developers who have a strong understanding of the C/C++ languages and who understand the core fundamentals of blockchain engineering, as these are prerequisites for use of the Fuidity framework.
+This discussion is intended for developers who have a strong understanding of the C/C++ languages and who understand the core fundamentals of blockchain engineering, as these are prerequisites for use of the CryptoConditions framework.

 Experienced C/C++ developers who are new to blockchain technology should first study the seminal textbook, [Mastering Bitcoin,](https://bitcoinbook.info/) before approaching the CC framework.